 Just to be clear, we are not just talking about success in business.
 We are talking about success in life and how your core values relate to your personal sense of self-worth, your relationships, and your level of joy and satisfaction.

 If you want to have a life that feels satisfying and worthwhile, you must be clear on what is right and what is wrong according to your personal code of ethics.
+That’s what forms the bases of your core values.

 Justification creates internal conflict